Search this site

 It should be noted that most of Vincenzo's children born in New York were not issued birth certificates.
 Of the 6 listed above, only Arduina and Costabile were registered with NYC birth certificates.
 The birth dates of the other children were found using baptism records.
 All of the children were baptized at the Church of the Most Precious Blood, Baxter Street.

 On October 28, 1908, their 7 month-old child Gus passed away of pneumonia at their tenement home at 223 East 97th Street.
-Shortly after, the family moved to Lyndhurst, New Jersey, where Vincenzo and Antonia mortgaged a property at 285 Cleveland Avenue.
+Shortly thereafter, the family moved to Lyndhurst, New Jersey, where Vincenzo and Antonia mortgaged a property at 285 Cleveland Avenue.
 According to the 1910 Census, Vincenzo was a laborer at a lumber yard.

-In 1930, Vincenzo's property was valued at $6,000, or about $115,000 in 2025.
+In 1930, Vincenzo's property was valued at $6,000, or about $117,000 in 2026.

 Vincenzo Agresta passed away on March 16, 1942, at his home in Lyndhurst, at the age of 79.